ElementsProject/lightning/doc/TOR.md

 **You can always add this option, also in the other use cases, to add outgoing Tor capabilities.**

+If you want to `connect` to nodes ONLY via the Tor proxy, you have to add the `--always-use-proxy=true` option ( will be depredicated ).

-If you want to `connect` to nodes ONLY via the Tor proxy, you have to add the `--always-use-proxy=true` option.
+If you want to `connect` to nodes not ONLY via the Tor proxy, you have to add the `--tor-proxy-only-tor` option.

 You can announce your public IP address through the usual method: